-We had a decrease in unrealized appreciation of \$9,905 on the rights to milestone payments from Amgen, Inc.'s acquisition of BioVex Group, Inc., in the first quarter of 2011.
+We had an increase in unrealized appreciation of \$37,697 on the rights to milestone payments from Amgen, Inc.'s acquisition of BioVex Group, Inc.

-We had an increase in unrealized appreciation owing to foreign currency translation of \$113,444 on our investment in D-Wave Systems, Inc.
+We had an increase in unrealized appreciation owing to foreign currency translation of \$199,932 on our investment in D-Wave Systems, Inc.